Beethoven and his contemporaries: Franz Liszt

 This story is somewhat more convincing, although Beethoven was just as deaf in 1822 as in 1823.
-It is possible, however, to speculate that Beethoven felt the vibrations of the piano with his hands as he is said to have been able to do, as well as observe Liszt's fingerings.
-Also, at the time it is meant to have occurred Beethoven was not residing in the Schwarzspanierhaus – but when Liszt told this story he was in his latter years, and his memory may have been a little foggy, if the story itself was not a confabulation.
+It is certainly possible that Beethoven was able to appraise Liszt's playing by observing his fingerings and feeling the vibrations of the piano with his hand.
+However, at the time the meeting supposedly occurred, Beethoven was not residing in the Schwarzspanierhaus; he didn't move there until late 1825.
+But when Liszt told this story, he was in his latter years, and his memory may have been a little faulty, if the story itself was not a confabulation.

 Wolfgang Amadeus Mozart

 Wolfgang Amadeus Mozart (1756–1791) was already an accomplished and renowned composer in Vienna when the then 16-year-old Beethoven first visited the city in 1787.
 The two may have met during Beethoven's six-month stay there, although there are no contemporary documents that provide any evidence for this.
 According to secondary accounts given by writer Otto Jahn, Beethoven was taken to meet Mozart and played for him.
 Beethoven may also have received lessons from Mozart.

 The uncertainty over their meeting notwithstanding, Beethoven was certainly aware of Mozart's work and was heavily influenced by it.
 For example, the third movement of Beethoven's 5th Symphony has an opening theme that is very similar to that of the fourth movement of Mozart's 40th Symphony.
 Beethoven wrote cadenzas (WoO 58) to the first and third movements of Mozart's Piano Concerto in D minor.